 In verse 16 Paul also reveals that the Sovereign God (God the Father) who is the only potentate, and King of kings and Lord of lords, has all authority and control over immortality.
-The English word, 'has' in verse 16 is a translation of the Greek word 'eho', which means 'to hold', 'to posses' or 'to own'.
-Moreover, the English word 'immortality' in verse 16 is a translation of the Greek word 'athanasia'; which means 'deathlessness', 'never dying', 'a continuance of life.'
+The English word, has in verse 16 is translated from the Greek word eho, which means to hold, to possess or to own.
+Moreover, the English word immortality in verse 16 is translated from the Greek word athanasia; which means deathlessness, never dying, a continuance of life.

 It is clear from what Paul says in 1.Timothy 1:17 and 6:13-16 that God the Father is not only eternal and immortal, but also he has sovereign authority and control over the conditions of existence defined as eternal life and immortality.
 The following are qualities of the Sovereign God to whom Paul refers: